MEDEA'S TV TROPES

 Curb-Stomp Battle: In their initial confrontation with Warren Norrington, Medea and Emma were brutally defeated and left in an inch of their lives.
 The power imbalance was overwhelming, and they were no match for the formidable demon.
 However, their second attempt, known as the Seraphim attempt, was a... completely different story.

 • She's on the giving end with Eve.
-She makes quick work of Hollow in their final clash, tricking Hollow with a feigned fighting style and capitalizing on the fact that the second Nero Angelo had just suffered a brutal beatdown from the Tribal Chief and was bleeding out during the fight.
+She makes quick work of Hollow in their final clash, tricking Hollow into tiring herself and capitalizing on the fact that the fake Nero Angelo had just suffered a brutal beatdown from the Tribal Chief and was bleeding out during the fight.

 • The first time was during her tag-team match with Emma against Warren/Sokar.
-The demon lord impaled her in several critical areas—shredding her intestines, puncturing her liver, and severing key arteries—while deliberately avoiding her heart and lungs to ensure her death would be slow and excruciating.
+The demon lord impaled her in several critical spots with a precision that was almost surgical—shredding her intestines, puncturing her liver, severing key arteries.
+But not her heart.
+Not her lungs.
+No, he avoided those on purpose to ensure her death would be slow and excruciating.
 In a desperate attempt to save her, Emma forcibly possessed her younger sister as Ahsmanet, gambling on the chance that Medea still had the strength to purify the demonic essence coursing through her.
 Luckily, she did.

 Magical Eye: Medea's eyes are a symbol of her divine power and connection to the underworld.
 Glowing with a vibrant yellow hue, they possess the ability to see and sense creatures that lie beyond the veil of human perception.